ggorlen/puppe/README.md

 - Provides sensible, opinionated defaults tuned to web scraping:
   - Auto wait by default
   - Default "domcontentloaded" for speed
+  - Default untrusted clicks
   - Default human user agent for anti-detection
   - Single page per launch
   - Trim scraped text by default
+  - Selectors and actions for text
 - Easy configuration:
   - Easy to set a request blocker to speed up scrapes
   - Easy to disable JS
   - Avoid browser/page management
-- Removes footguns and unnecessary features:
+- Hides footguns and unnecessary features:
   - ElementHandles, which can become stale and are verbose to work with
   - Many network wait operations, which are slow and unreliable
   - Visibility-based trusted clicks, which are unreliable